Showing posts with label not in RYM. Show all posts

 This was the crown jewel of our recent trip to Detroit.
 Dug this one out of a thrift shop for 25 cents!
 And it's in almost perfect shape.
 Even better is the sleeve has a handwritten note from someone in the band.
 Crystal Steele maybe?
 There is a phone number, but no such luck.
 Out of service and even an internet search turned up an unrelated name from the past.
 It was 52 years ago after all.

 The music is what I'd call funky soul.
-The background is definitely funk but the two cover tunes are soul in nature.
+The background is definitely funk but the two tunes are soul in nature.
 Female vocals dominate and there are no significant instrumental breaks.
 No matter, this one is special to me given the backstory.

 Own.